As early as about 600 B.C.E., the prophet Jeremiah wrote concerning scribal tampering of Scriptures:

-Does Isaiah truly indicate that it is “Yahweh Yahweh” who is the personage being referred to in this passage?
-This would have to be the case if Yah or Yahu was an abbreviation for Yahweh.
-Of course, this makes no sense.
+Does Isaiah somehow convey that “Yahweh Yahweh” is the personage referred to in this passage?
+This would have to be the case if Yah or Yahu were an abbreviation for Yahweh.
+But, of course, this makes no sense.

 Who is the person that became our salvation?
 Is it not Yahu Yahweh (Yahu-shua the messiah), the son of father Yahweh?

 In addition, we also have a fascinating witness from the Hebrew text of Psalm 148:1.

 Reading the Hebrew from right to left with the ו (waw) restored, we have:

 Let us now take a look at a transliteration of the Hebrew with the corresponding translation:

 Praise Yahu, praise THIS PARTICULAR Yahweh.

 One cannot miss the clear and vital message conveyed, especially by the Hebrew word את (ath; this particular).
 (Click on the linked Hebrew word את for a detailed definition.)

 It was THIS PARTICULAR Yahweh, the preexistent messiah, Yahu Yahweh, who became the human with the earthly name Yahu-shua that is able to provide salvation to mankind through the eternal name that the father gave to him, the sacred name of the father, Yahweh.